Stef-00012/Discord-User-Installed-Apps/README.md

 - replace `<BOT_TOKEN>` with your bot token ID
 - replace `<YOUR_ID>` with your account ID
 - replace `<MONGO_URI>` with your mongodb database connection string

+# Hosted

+If you can not selfhost the bot, you can use the hosted version [here](https://discord.com/oauth2/authorize?client_id=1219574606294417499)